Graduation

 Application for Graduation

 Students must submit their online application for graduation in the term of degree completion.
-Degree candidates enrolled in all coursework required to complete the degree who also meet the required major, minor, and overall grade point averages are permitted to participate in the graduation ceremony.
-The application for graduation is required for degree awarding within a term and must be submitted by the pre-set graduation application deadlines from the Academic Calendar.
-(See graduation application deadlines section below.)
+Degree candidates enrolled in all coursework required to complete the degree and who also meet the required major, minor, and overall grade point averages are permitted to participate in the graduation ceremony.
+The application for graduation is required for degree awarding within a term and must be submitted by the pre-set graduation application deadline from the Academic Calendar.
+See the Graduation Application Deadlines section below.

 Graduation Application Deadlines

-• Students graduating in either a fall or spring term must submit the application for graduation prior to the 12th class day of their graduating semester.
+• Students graduating in either a fall or spring term must submit the application for graduation prior to the 12th class day of their graduating term.

 Graduation Application Fee